Eton College controversies: Child sexual abuse convictions (2004-2025)

 Eton College has faced scrutiny over incidents in which members of its teaching staff were convicted of child sexual offences.

 In 2004, Ian McAuslan, a former classics teacher, pleaded guilty to 14 counts of making and two counts of possessing indecent images of children.
 The offences came to light after he returned a computer to the school's IT department, which contained the illegal material.
 McAuslan was sentenced to nine months’ imprisonment, suspended for two years, and placed on the Sex Offenders Register for seven years.

 In 2016 Andrew Picard, a student was found guilty of possessing and manufacturing child pornography.
 He was given a non-custodial sentence and was not made to register as a sex offender.
 He was also tried under a false name to protect his family.

 In 2020, Matthew Mowbray, a former geography teacher and housemaster, was convicted of multiple sexual offences against pupils, including voyeurism, sexual activity with a child, and possession of indecent images.
 The court heard that he entered pupils’ bedrooms at night under the pretext of academic mentoring.
 He was sentenced to five years in prison.

 In 2025, Jacob Leland, a former Russian teacher and assistant to a housemaster, was found guilty of three counts of sexual assault against a pupil.
-He is due to be sentenced on 11 December 2025.
+He was sentenced on 30 January 2026 to three years and three months' imprisonment.